maflcko/b-c-gui-translations-review/reviews/eu.md

         <source>Repeat new passphrase</source>
         <translation>Pasahitz berria errepiikatu</translation>

 YES
-The word "errepiikatu" is incorrect in Basque.
-The correct verb to use for "repeat" is "errepikatu" (with one 'i' after 'rep').
-Also, "Pasahitz berria" is correct for "new passphrase."
+There is a minor spelling error in the Basque word for "repeat".
+It should be "errepikatu" rather than "errepiikatu" (one too many 'i's).

 Correct translation:
 Pasahitz berria errepikatu
 ```